Rubén Sellés: Hull City

 On 6 December 2024, Sellés was announced as the new head coach of Hull City on a two-and-a-half year contract, with the option for a third, in the place of the dismissed Tim Walter.
 In his first match in charge, he drew 1–1 to Watford, before going on to seal a 2–1 victory over Swansea City on home turf, gaining the Tigers their first win in 14 matches.
 In their first FA Cup match under his leadership, they lost 5–4 on penalties, after a 1–1 draw to Doncaster Rovers, exiting in the competition’s third round.
 On 15 May 2025, despite getting Hull City to safety, he was dismissed from his role.

 Sheffield United

 On 18 June 2025, Sellés was announced as the new manager of Sheffield United on a three-year contract.
 The team made a poor start to the season, losing all of their opening five league matches of the season, a run which included a 5–0 away defeat to winless Ipswich Town.
 On 14 September, the club announced they had sacked Sellés.

 Zaragoza

 On 20 October 2025, Sellés was appointed manager of Real Zaragoza, who were at the bottom of the Segunda División.
+The following 2 March, he was dismissed.